 Blanket Additional Insured Endorsement

-The Blanket additional insured endorsements is an endorsement that allows your agent to issue certificates of insurance to add as additional insureds, those individuals or entities for whom the named insured is performing operations, and with whom the named insured has agreed in writing to name as an additional insured.
+The Blanket additional insured endorsement is an endorsement that allows your agent to issue certificates of insurance to add as additional insureds, those individuals or entities for whom the named insured is performing operations and with whom the named insured has agreed in writing to name as an additional insured.